flightpathdata/flightpathdata/index.md

     Providing in-context help.

-On the DataOps operations side, FlightPath:
+On the DataOps operations side, FlightPath makes you more effective by:

-    Helps you find data
+    Helping you find data

-    Trace how data changes version-to-version and run-to-run
+    Tracing how data changes version-to-version and run-to-run

-    Quickly stage files and load named-paths groups, and
+    Quickly staging files and loading named-paths groups, and

-    Assists you in creating references and templates to match your operating requirements
+    Assisting you in creating references and templates to match your operating requirements

 # Infrastructure and Integrations